 - Reviewing and analyzing participant satisfaction with programmatic services.

-- Reviewing and analyzing HSCC program structure, developing programmatic recommendations for CCECC & Commission consideration.
+- Reviewing and analyzing HFCC program structure, developing programmatic recommendations.

 Please contact Erin Deahn at 503-496-3937 if you have any questions.